Local involvement network: Heathwatch

 HealthWatch England was also set up as an independent arm of the Care Quality Commission, with a specific remit to represent at a national level people using health and social care services.
-Healthwatch England will use evidence from Local Healthwatch and from carrying out its own work to identify concerns and poorly performing services.
-It will then be able to recommend to Care Quality Commission that they investigate those services.
+Healthwatch England uses evidence from Local Healthwatch and from carrying out its own work to identify concerns and poorly-performing services.
+It is then able to recommend to Care Quality Commission that they investigate those services.